barbazul/1kfa/mod_guide_player.md

 When the result is a single ✅︎, it sometimes means the same as a ✔✔, but often it is slightly worse.

-Any time a flip results in a single ✔ the GM should add a point to the *Bad Bank*  -- even when the move card says it has the same narrative effect as a ✔✔.
+Any time a flip results in a single ✅︎ the GM should add a point to the *Challenge Bank*  -- even when the move card says it has the same narrative effect as a ✔✔.

 When the result is ✗, it is the GM's turn to make a move.
 The GM narrates the consequences of the move the player just attempted and has license to take the narrative where they like.

-See the GM Guide for explanations of the *Bad Bank* and for a list of moves the GM is allowed to make.
+See the GM Guide for explanations of the *Challenge Bank* and for a list of moves the GM is allowed to make.

 ### Exceptions on ✅︎ and ✗ flips